xtralifecloud/xtralife-easy/readme.md

 # Welcome to Xtralife-easy

 It will take 5 minutes (of which 4min of download time).
+It only depends on your internet connection speed!

+## How to

 First run `git clone https://github.com/xtralifecloud/xtralife-easy.git` to clone this repository.